Where to Automate Your Money

 Automate Your Savings

-Start small and automate your money to put into joint and/or individual savings.
-You’ll hardly notice the slightly smaller paychecks as you start build up your emergency fund.
+Start small and automate your money to put into joint savings.
+You’ll hardly notice the slightly smaller paychecks.

-This step can help you build financial cushion, especially in turbulent economic times like these.
-Find an FDIC bank or CUNA credit union in your neighborhood that offer high interest rates for savings and watch it grow faster.
+This step can help you build a financial cushion, especially in turbulent economic times like these.

 Automate Paying Bills

-We took copies of our bills and set them in a pile.
-I entered the bill names, addresses, due dates, account numbers, and bill amounts with our bank.
 You can set the bills up to be recurring, where it will pay it automatically for you.
-If a bill changes from month to month, I just login and change the amount.
+If a bill changes from month to month, I just log in and change the amount.
 The bank takes care of the rest.

 Automate Your 401(k) and IRA Contributions

-Once your build up your emergency fund, eliminated your credit card debt, and have increased your income; funnel some money into an IRA.
-You want to still look for low cost index funds to put your money in.
+Don't forget to look at stashing away some money into an IRA.
+You want to look for low-cost index funds to put your money in.

 Automate Extra Mortgage Payments

 How much of your financial system is automated?
-We review our system time to time to see how we can improve.
+We review our system every few money dates to make sure it still fits our current situation.